 I was born and raised in Spokane, WA, but ventured to the foreign lands of Texas to attend Trinity University, where I majored in History and International Studies.
 (Need Trivial Pursuit help on 18th Century France?
 I’m your woman.)

-I have been married for 25 years to Justin Glass.
-We have two, wonderful sons in college.
-I am now the shortest person in the family.
+I have been married for 26 years to Justin.
+We have two, wonderful sons in college and grad school.

 After many years of serving churches in youth ministry, I attended Columbia Theological Seminary in Decatur, GA.